 - Obtain employment: The person who did not work outside the home while married should take immediate steps to secure employment so potential creditors view them as less of a credit risk.

 - Evaluate joint accounts: People should consider closing joint accounts when going through a divorce.
 Similarly, credit cards upon which a spouse is an authorized signer should be re-evaluated because their spouse’s actions can potentially influence their own credit rating.

 - Consider a secured credit card: A person who has trouble obtaining a credit card may want to consider a secured credit card to build a positive credit history.

 - Maintain a good history of timely installment payments: Making timely installment payments on your mortgage, car loan and credit cards will enhance your credit score.

 - Use credit cards in moderation: Eliminating debt is always a good idea.
 Avoid using all of your available credit on credit cards.
 Even if you pay your balance in full each month, using a significant amount of your credit line each month can reduce your credit score.

 We Make Divorce Easier To Navigate

 Divorce, and all the changes that it causes, can be stressful.
 Seeking the guidance of an experienced family law attorney can help alleviate some of your anxiety.
-Contact Greenwich Law Group, LLC, today if you are considering divorce and, more importantly, before taking any of the actions listed above.
-Our lawyers represent clients throughout the greater Chicago area from offices in Barrington and Chicago.
-Contact us at 847-382-3995 (Barrington) or 312-558-9700 (Chicago), or send us an email today to set up a consultation.
+Contact Greenwich Law Group, LLC today if you are considering divorce and, more importantly, before taking any of the actions listed above.
+Our lawyers represent clients from offices in Barrington and Skokie.
+Contact us at 847-382-3995 (Barrington), 312-558-9700 (Skokie), or send us an email today to set up a consultation.